IGITUGraz/spore-nest-module/examples/pattern_matching_showcase/README.md

 ## Optional installs

-If you want to have nice plotting, you should upgrade `matplotlib`
+If you want to have nice plotting, you should upgrade `matplotlib` to the newest version

 ```bash
 pip install --user --upgrade matplotlib